 *Note: When installing NumPy, if you install the latest versions with Anaconda, Numpy will often be installed with MKL.
 MKL allows multicore acceleration with NumPy.
 This provides a significant speed up for denss.py, particularly with processors with several cores.

 SLOW mode will set the box size to be Dmax * oversampling, and will set the number of samples (N) to 64 by adjusting the voxel size.
 FAST mode will use 32 samples instead.
 Other options affected by these modes can be found on the Advanced Options page.
 All of the options can still be overridden when using these modes by explicitly setting them.

 MEMBRANE mode, new as of version 1.4.9, disables the positivity restraint and thus allows for negative contrast.
 Similar to SLOW mode, MEMBRANE mode will use 64 samples.
 However, since positivity is turned off, shrink-wrap will start immediately.
 While this mode is designed for objects with negative contrast, it will work even in cases that do not have significant negative contrast.
-However, note that due to Fourier truncation, you may find that negative regions immediately surround positive regions, so be careful not to over interpret the density values.
+However, note that due to disabling the positivity restraint, density maps may be noisier than usual and occasionally require more reconstructions during the averaging step.